-Your voyage starts in Bergen, a city surrounded by seven mountains.
-Before departure you may wish to explore this cultural gateway to the fjords.
-Bergen was founded in 1070 AD, and was the capital of Norway for several years.
-The city is a central point for Norwegian travel, and has retained a great deal of local character and history.
+Your voyage starts in Bergen, a city founded in 1070 AD and surrounded by seven mountains.
+Before departure, you may wish to explore this cultural gateway to the fjords.
+The city is a central point for Norwegian travel and has retained a great deal of local character and history.
 One example of this is the historic UNESCO-listed Bryggen district with colourful wharfs that date back to the 14th century.
 Take a stroll around this charming and compact city, spend some time in one of the outdoor cafés and restaurants, enjoy a trip on the Fløibanen Funicular or visit the famous fish market.

-After embarkation, we invite you to enjoy our tasty dinner buffet, based on the best ingredients from the coast.
+After boarding, we invite you to enjoy our tasty dinner buffet, based on the best ingredients from the coast.
 We sail north from Bergen along the Hjeltefjord, the same route the Vikings once plied to the Shetland Islands and beyond.
-We are heading to the high north.
-Spend the rest of the evening relaxing as you admire the spectacular landscapes, either from deck or in our panorama lounges.

 If you wake up early the next day, you have the chance to enjoy the breathtaking beauty of the Nordfjord, followed by a delicious breakfast.
 As we sail past the West Cape, we are out on the open sea.
 The ship then navigates through skerries and islands before reaching Ålesund.